SeaMonster-Studios/shopnsync/README.md

 1. Get a local copy of your theme (any theme will do) and then do the following...
 2. Install shopnsync globally: `npm i -g @seamonster-studios/shopnsync`
-3. Install themekit globally: `npm i -g @shopify/themekit`
+3. Install themekit with brew:
+    1.  `brew tap shopify/shopify`
+    2.  `brew install themekit`
 4. Run `sns init` to copy files and install dependencies
 5. Open `config.yml` and add your _theme_id_, _store_, and private app _password_ per [Themekit's documentation](https://shopify.github.io/themekit/configuration/)
 6. If your site is currently protected by a password, you'll also need to add the access _key_ to config.yml.
 You can get this by: